deng-gdb/eurostat-gdp/README.md

 This file consists of blocks.
 - The first block **_terraform_** contains the minimal Terraform version required and the backend to be used.
+- The block **_provider_** defines the service provider and the project information.
+- The block **_resource "google_storage_bucket"_** defines all required information in order to create Google Cloud storage bucket resource.
+The structure of this block you can find in the official documentation [here](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/storage_bucket).
+- The block **_resource "google_bigquery_dataset"_** defines all required information in order to create Google BigQuery dataset resource.
+The structure of this block you can find in the official documentation [here](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/bigquery_dataset).
+- The block **_resource "google_artifact_registry_repository"_** defines all required information in order to create Google Artifact registry for containers.
+The structure of this block you can find in the official documentation [here](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/artifact_registry_repository).

 ## Orchestration